apple/swift-evolution/proposals/nnnn-utf8-span.md

 }
 ```

-Note: UTF-16 has such historical significance that, even with a fully-generic transcoded view, we'd still want a dedicated, specialized type for UTF-16.

 We could similarly provide lazily-normalized views of code units or scalars under NFC or NFD (which the stdlib already distributes data tables for), possibly generic via a protocol for 3rd party normal forms.

 Finally, case-folded functionality can be accessed in today's Swift via [scalar properties](https://developer.apple.com/documentation/swift/unicode/scalar/properties-swift.struct), but we could provide convenience collections ourselves as well.